 The Magellan Awards honor the best in travel and salute the outstanding travel professionals behind it all, from design to marketing to services.

-The awards recognize a broad range of industry segments: Airlines and Airports; Cruise Lines; Destinations; Ground Transportation; Hospitality; Online Travel Services; Tour Operators; and Travel Agents and Agencies.
+This year’s awards recognize a broad range of industry segments: Airlines and Airports; Cruise Lines; Destinations; Hospitality; Online Travel Services; Tour Operators; and Travel Agents and Agencies.

 Entries do not compete with one another but are instead judged against a standard of excellence based on the long experience of Travel Weekly and considering the category entered.

 Judges were asked, for example, to consider how relevant the elements of an entry were to its sector of the travel industry, how well designed the supporting elements were and whether they found the entry “appealing or intriguing.”

 Those entries scoring between 90 and 100 were given gold Magellans.
 These entries were considered by the judges to be clearly excellent and the best of the best.
 Entries scoring from 80 to 90 were deemed outstanding work and were awarded silver Magellans.

 Therefore, there might be multiple gold or silver winners in a particular category, or only silver winners, or no winners at all.